 - Is there a seasonal consideration (e.g. foot traffic)?

-The answers define whether to go broad with high-traffic areas or utilize a more targeted heatmapping strategy to identify priority regions in any given city.
+The answers define whether to go broad with high-traffic areas or utilise a more targeted heatmapping strategy to identify priority regions in any given city.
 Heatmapping is based on third-party data provided by Nielsen or Environics, and highlights areas in the city based on the affinity index or likeliness of the population to be interested in certain activities, plan particular purchases, or belong to a particular target audience.

 The colors of the map will help identify the areas where the campaign can be heavied-up and areas where placements are less likely to reach the desired audience.
 These maps can be then overlaid with the vendor’s OOH inventory.
 These choices and the audience will then inform which ad formats to use in order to build a balanced mix between static and digital formats.